uom-resquant/modelling_book/docs/01-intro.md

 ## Levels: Joyce Marr Morrisey Rourke
 ```

 Factors in R can be seen as vectors with more information added.
 This extra information consists of a record of the distinct values in that vector, called **levels**.
-If you want to know the levels in a given factor you can use the `levels()` function:
+If you want to know the levels in a given factor, you can use the `levels()` function:

 ```r